mtmclennan/ScoutChase-showcase/README.md

 ### 2. Send Scout out

-The user describes who Scout should look for in plain language and can narrow the search with simple filters such as company size, geography, and result count.
+The user describes what Scout should look for in plain language and can narrow the search using filters such as geography, company size, keywords, and result count.

 ![Scout search](images/screens/scout-search.png)

 ### 3. Review ranked results

-Scout returns a short list rather than an undifferentiated database dump.
-Results are grouped by fit and include written reasons so the user can understand the recommendation instead of trusting a mystery score.
+Scout returns a prioritized set of opportunities rather than an undifferentiated database dump.

+Each result includes the reasoning behind the match so the user can see **why** it was surfaced instead of trusting a mystery score.

 ![Scout ranked results](images/screens/scout-results.png)

-Opening a company shows the evidence behind the match, the relevant signals, people connected to the opportunity, and the first message Chase would draft.
+Opening a company shows the evidence behind the match, relevant signals, associated contacts, and the outreach direction Chase can use.

 ![Company detail](images/screens/company-detail.png)